It happens to every athlete.

 You have goals don’t you?
 Write them down in your training log.
 Dont have vaque goals – have precise goals.
 Repeat after me — I want to weigh 165 lbs, bench press 240 lbs, deadlift 375 lbs and run a 5k in 19:00 in the next 30 days.
 Doesn’t that sound good?
 Have an event on the horizon where you can test all of your training.
 Run in a local 10k or trail run, the Spartan Race or Tough mudder, a GORUCK event, a 100 mile bike race or CrossFit competition.

 Sometimes we take all this training stuff too seriously.
 Enjoy life and take an extra rest day.
 A free and clear mind will help you more in your training as your not bogged down and bottled up with stress.
 Sure, exercise will help you relieve some of that stress, but try to get to your workouts with less worries and have fun.
 That is what it is all about.

 Try tuna in a sandwich or salad for lunch.
 An extra portion of lean chicken or beef may be just what you need to provide some extra fuel in your engine.

 If you need some clean fuel then check out Athletic Greens protein.

 Question: How can I find out more info about CrossFit?
 Check out the main website here.

 ABOUT THE AUTHOR:

-He trains hundreds of athletes to push past their weaknesses and plateaus to shed their former skin and become new athletes.
+He trains athletes to push past their weaknesses and plateaus to shed their former skin and become better.